Dart-Code/Website/_docs/commands.md

 For more information on using packages [see the Dart website](https://www.dartlang.org/tools/pub/get-started).

-## Flutter: New Project
+## Flutter: New Application Project

-This command simplifies the creation of new Flutter projects.
+This command simplifies the creation of new Flutter application projects.
 You will be asked for a name for your project and a folder to create it in.
 The folder will be created and opened automatically and all required files created automatically.
 A notification will appear once the creation process is complete and your project is ready to run.

 For more information on getting started with your first app, see the [Get Started: Test Drive](https://flutter.dev/get-started/test-drive/#vscode) section of the Flutter website.

+## Flutter: New Module Project

+This command simplifies the creation of new Flutter module projects.
+You will be asked for a name for your project and a folder to create it in.
+The folder will be created and opened automatically and all required files created automatically.
+A notification will appear once the creation process is complete and your project is ready to run.

+## Flutter: New Package Project

+This command simplifies the creation of new Flutter package projects.
+You will be asked for a name for your project and a folder to create it in.
+The folder will be created and opened automatically and all required files created automatically.
+A notification will appear once the creation process is complete and your project is ready to run.

+For more information on getting started with your first package, see the [Developing Packages: Introduction](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#package-introduction) section of the Flutter website.

+## Flutter: New Plugin Project

+This command simplifies the creation of new Flutter plugin projects.
+You will be asked for a name for your project and a folder to create it in.
+The folder will be created and opened automatically and all required files created automatically.
+A notification will appear once the creation process is complete and your project is ready to run.

+For more information on getting started with your first plugin, see the [Developing Packages: Plugins](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#plugin) section of the Flutter website.

 ## Flutter: Open Widget Sample